Introduction to Cloud Computing Architecture

 - Intelligent Monitoring: To achieve all the above functionality, it is very much needed to be capable of intelligent monitoring.

 At last, the overall zest that comes from the cloud computing paradigm and its architecture is that it has to be made to work as a utility, which should have the potential to transform a large part of the IT industry, making the entire IT as much attractive as possible so that developers with innovative ideas should not be dependent on the hardware to deploy their service or the human expanse to operate it.

 There is no need to pay any huge amount of premiums for project management, and full automation with the latest technology can be performed without any hindrance.
-A conclusion and some of the future work can be made like it can help all the communities and folks by lowering the cost and simplifying the delivery of cloud services.
-Future research may include some more new attitudes and strategies regarding the migration of cloud solutions and come up with more cloud solutions according to the need.
+Therefore, a conclusion and some of the future work can be made like it can help all the communities and folks by lowering the cost and simplifying the delivery of cloud services.
+Future research may include more new attitudes and strategies regarding the migration of cloud solutions and develop more cloud solutions according to the need.